tordnat/shift-scheduler/README.md

 # Project Development Plan

 ## Overview
 This document outlines the development phases of the scheduling system project, focusing on a user-friendly, hybrid system compatible with a Django web application backend.
+The code is documented using Doxygen (see docs/).

 <img src="docs/development.png" alt="image" width="auto" height="300"> <img src="docs/gantt.png" alt="image" width="auto" height="300">